ryanwcchan/express-validator-form/README.md

-# Simple Form Application
+# Form Validation
 This is a basic web application built with Express, EJS, and Express Validator.
-It includes a simple form to collect user information with server-side validation and displays the submitted data dynamically.
+It includes forms to create or update as well as delete user information with server-side validation and displays the submitted data dynamically.
+User can search users through search form that displays users based on query.

 ## Features
 - Form Fields: